 What to do about Money in Argentina

-This has meant an effective end to the semi-illegal "blue dollar" exchange rate which was a fact of life for many years in Argentina, and means that holidays in Argentina are now much simpler in terms of dealing with cash, using cards, and all the other money issues you might have to worry about.
+These reforms meant an effective end to the semi-illegal "blue dollar" exchange rate which was a fact of life for many years in Argentina, and means that holidays in Argentina are now much simpler in terms of dealing with cash, using cards, and all the other money issues you might have to worry about.

 Using Cash and Cashpoints in Argentina